web3curtis/Critiqor/README.md

 ### Optional Model-Backed Evaluation

-To run Aegis with DeepSeek V4 Flash through OpenRouter, set your own API key locally:
+To run Aegis, use a free model from OpenRouter, preferably DeepSeek V4 Flash, and set your own API key locally:

 ```bash
 export OPENROUTER_API_KEY="your_key_here"